vector

 External buffer

-If the vector size is defined as zero, then the constructor expects pointer and size parameters to the externally
+With this template the constructor expects pointer and size parameters to the externally provided buffer.
+This buffer

-provided buffer.
-This buffer must not be shared concurrently with any other vector.
+must not be shared concurrently with any other vector.

 When a vector with an external buffer is moved, the data is moved, not the pointer to the buffer.